-For three and twelve months ended December 31, 2020, the Company's average bitumen production was 0 bbls/day and 247.3 bbls/day respectively.
-Diluent was blended at a 0% and 19.6% volumetric rate for the three and twelve month ended December 31, 2020 with the bitumen as part of the production process to create the marketable "Dilbit" blend product.
-The average Dilbit sales volume was 0 bbls/day and 293 bbls/day for the three and twelve months ended December 31, 2020.
+For three and twelve months ended December 31, 2021, the Company's average bitumen production was zero bbls/day.
+The bitumen is blended with diluent as part of the production process to create the marketable "Dilbit" blend product.
+For the twelve months ended December 31, 2021, no diluent blending was made due to temporary suspension of production, whereas diluent was blended at 19.6% volumetric rate for the twelve months ended December 31, 2020 reflecting the blending ratio in 1Q20.
+The average Dilbit sales volume was 0 bbls/day and 6.7 bbls/day for the three and twelve months ended December 31, 2021